jaihysc/Factorio-AircraftRealism/Docs/AddingNewPlanes.md

 [mod-setting-name]
 aircraft-takeoff-speed-<yourPlaneName>=Takeoff speed
-aircraft-landing-speed-<yourPlaneName>=Landing speed

 [mod-setting-description]
-aircraft-takeoff-speed-<yourPlaneName>=Speed to takeoff and be airborne, no longer colliding with anything (Should be greater than the landing speed)
+aircraft-takeoff-speed-<yourPlaneName>=Speed to takeoff and be airborne, no longer colliding with anything

-aircraft-landing-speed-<yourPlaneName>=Speed to land, no longer airborne and has collision with other objects (Should be less than the takeoff speed)
 ```

 ## Example